Drum roll please! I am excited to present to you the second installment of cake vs pie vs cheesecake: PIE EDITION!

-Mariah loves this Betty Crocker Dutch Apple Pie recipe!
-It is certainly going to be a star at our family Thanksgiving this year.
-I am DYING to try it!
+Mariah’s Dutch Apple Pie is amazing!
+It was certainly a star at our family Thanksgiving a few years ago.
 Just look at this thing!
 Mariah described it as being “perfectly sweet and cinnamony with just a pop of tartness in the apples.”
 She explained she loves the crunchy topping and thinks it is superior to traditional pie crust, which she happens to also love.

 I made this Allrecipes.com Pecan Pie for a family Thanksgiving YEARS ago and Tara still talks about how awesome it was.
 The best part is it’s pretty simple to make!
 It doesn’t take a long time and it’s extremely flavorful.
 The whole pie is gone within minutes every time I take it anywhere.
 I have taken it to company potlucks, and it just flies!
 Most people replace their go-to pecan pie recipe with this one after making it the first time.
 It’s just that good!